-For my money, Brian DeCaussin knows more about Big Ten baseball than any of us “regular guys” and big ten tournament thursday 113more importantly, doesn’t back down speaking out about some of the issues facing the game.
+For my money, Brian DeCaussin knows more about Big Ten baseball than any of us “regular guys” and more importantly, doesn’t back down speaking out about some of the issues facing the game.

 DeCaussin runs Big Ten Hardball, the “go-to” website for anyone who is interested in Big Ten baseball.
 BTH acts as sort of a repository of information on the topic.